 Register Resource

-Resources listed in the previous chapters are delivered by Resource Providers according to the specification of the Implementation Guides applicable for the specific Resource, which determine the Delivery contents for each type of Resource (i.e. whether a Resource such as a Timetable is a complete Timetable for a particular Resource Provider, or an incremental update).
-Cf. Annex 13.1.
+Resources listed in the previous chapters are delivered by Resource Producers according to the specification of the IT Specifications applicable for the specific Resource, which determine the Delivery contents for each type of Resource (i.e. whether a Resource such as a Timetable is a complete Timetable for a particular Resource Provider, or an incremental update).

 Registration of a Resource consists of creating a Registry entry called a “Resource Delivery” which is an association of a Resource Producer and a list of Resource entries, each representing a Resource being made available such as Timetables, Fares etc.